Making Money

 How do I become a proofreader?

-To become a proofreader, just apply!
-You may have to submit writing samples or even take a proofreading test to show your competency, but most of the time, getting hired as a proofreader is as easy as submitting an application and sitting through an interview.
+Becoming a proofreader is straightforward—just apply!
+You may need to submit writing samples or complete a proofreading assessment demonstrating competency, but typically, getting hired involves submitting an application and completing an interview.

 How do I become a proofreader with no experience?